jameshfisher/jameshfisher.com/_posts/2016-11-30-c-pointer-arithmetic-undefined-behavior.md

 ---
-title: "Does C allow pointer arithmetic?"
+title: Does C allow pointer arithmetic?
+tags:
+  - c
+  - programming
+  - undefined-behavior
+taggedAt: '2024-03-26'
 ---

 Does C allow pointer arithmetic?
 For example, if we have some `int*`, can we add that value to another value, to get another pointer?